This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2011 - Plans to improve and rename the retail park announced

-2011 - Plans submitted for regeneration of the retail park.
+2011 - Plans were submitted for the regeneration of the retail park.

 2011 - Medical Centre opens.